 - What needs did the people have at the turn of the century?

 - How might those needs have been met?

 - What types of volunteer organizations were there?

-- As a class, create a Venn diagram comparing students' community at the turn of the century to what it is like today.
+- As a class, fill in the Venn diagram comparing the community at the turn of the century to what it is like today.

 Strand PHIL.II Philanthropy and Civil Society